 - Your name, address, and a telephone number to reach you as well as your signature under the penalties of perjury statement

-The letter of appeal should be sent to the IRS appeals office mailing address before or on the 30th day after the receipt of the letter from the IRS.
+The letter of appeal should be sent before or on the 30th day after the receipt of the letter from IRS.
 After that period, the appeal sent to seek IRS problem resolution will not be entertained.
 You may represent yourself, or have a professional represent you.
 The representative must be an attorney, Enrolled Agent, or a CPA.

-Filing a Small Case Request
+What is a Small Case Request?